ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 or ``sq_job_diff.sh`` script (for a platform such as Hera that uses the slurm job scheduler) or the ``qsub_job.sh`` or ``qsub_job_diff.sh`` script (for a platform such as Cheyenne that uses PBS or PBS Pro as the job scheduler).
-Examples of these scripts are located under ``ufs-srweather-app/regional_workflow/ush/Python`` and can be used as an example to create a batch script for your platform/job scheduler of use.
+Examples of these scripts are located under ``ufs-srweather-app/regional_workflow/ush/Python`` and can be used as a starting point to create a batch script for your platform/job scheduler of use.
 The scripts must be submitted using the command appropriate for the job scheduler used on your platform.
 For example, on Hera, ``sq_job.sh`` can be submitted as follows: